“Our goal this year is to put a fifth trophy in the case outside in the hall.”

 It took Bill Cowher 15 years and 261 games to do it, but in Super Bowl XL he finally succeeded in handing One for the Thumb to Dan Rooney.

-In the coming days, with the help of staff writer Tony Defeo, Steel Curtain Rising will tell the story of Bill Cowher and his Steelers, season-by-season.
-As we publish new stories, we’ll add links below.
+With the help of staff writer Tony Defeo, Steel Curtain Rising has told the story of Bill Cowher and his Steelers, season-by-season:

 Steelers 1992 Season: Cowher Power Awakens Steelers Nation